 Corn can either be a healthy vegetable or a tasty snack (popcorn).
 You can eat just the kernels or eat it on the cob.
 It is a very versatile plant and is loved by many.
-Unfortunately, there is a limit to how much corn you should eat if you’re following the FODMAP diet (click to read more about the diet), so let’s dive in!
+Unfortunately, there is a limit to how much corn you should eat if you’re following the FODMAP diet (click to read more about the diet).
+At what portion size is corn low FODMAP?
+Let’s dive in!

 The FODMAP in Corn